How do I set up a video or audio assignment using Media Gallery?

 - Lessons: Add Student content in Lessons for students to embed their video or audio files in their lesson pages.

-- Forums: Students embed media in forum posts.
+- Discussions: Students embed media in discussion posts.

 This article describes how to set up private assignments in the Assignments tool and assignments that can be shared with the class in Media Gallery.
 The setup process is similar in other tools.